security-notes/infobyte-faraday-wiki/Installation-Corp.md

 python manage.py initdb
 ```
  ***Note:*** if at the moment you run this command, it throws an error, be sure you have sudo installed.
 Once you have installed it, run the command again.

+ **Warning:** This commmand is only to be executed when you run Faraday for the first time.

 #### Importing from CouchDB